Alex Mejia

-Alejandro DeJesus Mejia (born January 18, 1991) is an American professional baseball infielder for the Acereros de Monclova of the Mexican League.
+Alejandro DeJesus Mejia (born January 18, 1991) is an American professional baseball infielder for the Saraperos de Saltillo of the Mexican League.
 He played college baseball for the Arizona Wildcats, winning the 2012 College World Series.
-He has played in Major League Baseball (MLB) for the St. Louis Cardinals.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals.

 Career

 Amateur career

 Mejia attended El Camino Real High School in Woodland Hills, California, and the University of Arizona.
 Playing college baseball for the Arizona Wildcats, Mejia became the team's starting shortstop as a freshman.
 He was named the 2012 Pac-12 Conference Baseball Player of the Year, and was a member of the 2012 College World Series champions.

 St Louis Cardinals

-The St. Louis Cardinals selected Mejia in the fourth round, with the 150th overall selection, of the 2012 MLB draft.
-He signed with the Cardinals, receiving a $250,000 signing bonus, and made his professional debut with the Batavia Muckdogs of the Class A-Short Season New York–Penn League.
+The St. Louis Cardinals selected Mejia in the fourth round, with the 150th overall selection, of the 2012 Major League Baseball draft.
+He signed with the Cardinals, receiving a $250,000 signing bonus, and made his professional debut with the Batavia Muckdogs of the Low–A New York–Penn League.
 He tore his anterior cruciate ligament during a July 31 game with the Muckdogs.
-Mejia played for the Peoria Chiefs of the Class A Midwest League and the Palm Beach Cardinals of the Class A-Advanced Florida State League in 2013.
-He began the 2014 season with Palm Beach, and was promoted to the Springfield Cardinals of the Class AA Texas League in July.
-He began the 2015 season with Springfield, and was promoted to the Memphis Redbirds of the Class AAA Pacific Coast League during the season.
+Mejia played for the Peoria Chiefs of the Single–A Midwest League and the Palm Beach Cardinals of the High–A Florida State League in 2013.
+He began the 2014 season with Palm Beach, and was promoted to the Springfield Cardinals of the Double–A Texas League in July.
+He began the 2015 season with Springfield, and was promoted to the Memphis Redbirds of the Triple–A Pacific Coast League during the season.

 Mejia began the 2017 season with Springfield, and was promoted to Memphis.
-On June 28, the Cardinals promoted Mejia to the major leagues.
+On June 28, 2017, the Cardinals promoted Mejia to the major leagues.
 He made his debut the following day, against the Arizona Diamondbacks, when he started at second base and batted eighth, where he went 0-for-2 before being pinch hit for.
 He had first major league hit and home run against the Washington Nationals on July 1, 2017.
 He was outrighted to Memphis on November 6, 2017.

-Mejia spent all of 2018 with Memphis, compiling a .273 batting average with four home runs and 35 RBIs in 108 games.
+Mejia spent all of 2018 with Memphis, compiling a .273 batting average with four home runs and 35 RBI in 108 games.
 He helped lead Memphis to the 2018 Triple-A National Championship Game, where they defeated the Durham Bulls 14-4.
-Mejia was named the MVP of the game after going five-for-five with five RBIs.
-He elected free agency on November 2, 2018.
+Mejia was named the MVP of the game after going five-for-five with five RBI.
+He elected free agency following the season on November 2, 2018.